Prachi0025/appsmith/contributions/docs/CONTRIBUTING.md

 ## Guidelines

-To maintain consistency, we have a set structure for the different types of documentation pages on appsmith.
+To maintain consistency, we have a set structure for the different types of documentation pages on Appsmith.
 Refer to the following when updating the docs

 - [Documenting Widgets](Widgets.md)
 - [Documenting Functions](InternalFunctions.md)